The multiproximal linearization method for convex composite problems: Minimization problem and algorithm

 The following quantity, which can be seen as a kind of condition number captures the boundedness properties of the multipliers for the subproblems.
 It will play a crucial role in our complexity studies. \begin{lemma}[A condition number] Given any nonempty compact set $K\subseteq F^{-1}(\dom g)$ and any $\gamma \geq \min g\circ F$, the following quantity is finite

 \end{lemma} \begin{proof} We shall see that Lemma \ref{TH:explicitBound} provides an explicit bound on this condition number and as a consequence $\CC_\gamma(K)$ is finite. \end{proof}

 \begin{remark}[$\CC_\gamma(K)$ as a condition number] {\rm {In numerical analysis, the term condition number usually refers to a measure of the magnitude of variation of the output as a function of the variation of the input.
 For instance, when one studies the usual gradient method for minimizing a convex function $f:\R^n\to\R$ with Lipschitz gradient $L_f$, one is led to algorithms of the form $x_{k+1}=x_k-\nabla f(x_k)/L_f$ and the complexity takes the form $\displaystyle L_f\|x_0-x^*\|^2/(2k)$ where $x^*$ is a minimizer of $f$.
 The bigger $L_f$ is, the worse the estimate is.
-When $f$ is a least squares objective $x\to1/2\|Ax-b\|^2$ (where $(A,b)\in \R^{m\times n}\times \R^m$), one recovers through $L_f=\|A^TA\|$ the condition number of the matrix.
-The quantity presented in Lemma~\ref{LE:bounded1} plays a similar role in the complexity analysis of \alg, see indeed \eqref{EQ:complexity_f}.
 It captures in particular the compositional structure of the model by combining the smoothness modulus of $F$ with some regularity for $g$ captured through KKT multipliers.}}\end{remark}